ASFHyP3/hyp3-sdk/docs/index.md

 - Job: which is used to perform operations on single jobs (download, check status)
 - Batch: which is used to perfrom operations on multiple jobs at once (download, check status)

-The First thing you will need to interact with HyP3 is an instance of the `HyP3` class which is used to interact with the external HyP3 API.
+An instance of the `HyP3` class will be needed to interact with the external HyP3 API.
 ```python
 from hyp3_sdk import HyP3